Engagement rings with skinny bands.

 Consider the thickness of the band when choosing a slim shank.
 If the band is too shallow, the band will be weak.
 At the same time, if it is too thick, the band will be too ‘chunky’ and uncomfortable.

-The diamond cluster engagement ring below features a solitaire effect with a thin band enhancing the setting size.
+The diamond cluster engagement ring below features a solitaire effect, with a thin band that enhances the setting size.
 Knife-edged shoulders slim the appearance of the band.

 Is it possible to order an ultra-thin engagement ring band?